huynguy-db/arcion-docs/content/docs/references/filter-reference.md

 <dt><code>types</code></dt>
 <dd>
 The data type(s) to be replicated from the source catalog <code>catalog</code> enclosed in square brackets.
-The following types are supported:
+Arcion Replicant supports the following types:

 - `TABLE`
 - `VIEW`